 This Code of Conduct serves as a convenient outline of most of the rules and regulations that govern Boquet Valley Central School District, regardless of instructional format.
-All school district constituency groups are advised to carefully study the contents of this Code of Conduct to ensure familiarity of rules and procedures.
+All school district constituency groups are advised to carefully study the contents of this Code of Conduct.